kasselTrankos/fp-libraries/README.md

 Made an approach of **jsverify** for robusts tests.

-(moment is only using in test **logic not!**) merge subtree (git merge --squash -s subtree --no-commit <BRANCH>)
+(moment is only using in test **logic not!**) must st¡udy how-to publish only one of all monorepos merge subtree (git merge --squash -s subtree --no-commit <BRANCH>)